 In September 2016 Meadlands was awarded the Primary Science Silver Quality mark and this year (2019) we are going for GOLD!

 Subject Leader: Mrs McGeoch

 At Meadlands, we deliver a high quality science education, providing the foundations for understanding the world.
 Our pupils are taught essential aspects of the knowledge, methods, processes and uses of science.
-We encourage students to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
-The pupils are able to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+We encourage them to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+They are able to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

-Meadlands follows the national curriculum for science which aims to ensure that all pupils:
+At Meadlands, we follow the National Curriculum for science which aims to ensure that all pupils: